HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 Did I get your attention?

-(And of course, HOW to create one that you will actually follow and use to achieve your goals.)
+(And of course, HOW to create one that you will actually follow and use to achieve your goals.
+Because otherwise what's the point.
+Right?
+Right!)

-As I mentioned in this post on how to grow your blog's readership, my blog grew more in the first 4 months of having a business plan (over 800%), then it did in the FIVE YEARS prior!
-Holy pink-spotted cow.
+As I mentioned in this post, my blog traffic grew more in the first 4 months of having a business plan (over 800%), then it did in the FIVE YEARS+ prior!

 And I attribute that rapid growth to finally sitting my butt down to create a detailed business plan for my blog (which I wanted to turn into an epic online business.)